AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 - <b>ALIB_COMPILER_WARNINGS</b><br>
   Will contain compiler parameters to set the (high!) warning level used with compiling \alib.
-  This variable can for example be used as a parameter to \e CMake function
+  This variable can, for example, be used as a parameter to \e CMake function
   \c target_compile_options().<br>
   Custom entries may be added to the list before invoking \b ALib.cmake.
-  If entry <em>"ALIB_SUPPRESS_COMPILER_WARNINGS"</em> is found, that entry is removed and no compiler-specific warning settings are added to this symbol.
+  If the entry <em>"ALIB_SUPPRESS_COMPILER_WARNINGS"</em> is found, that entry is removed and no compiler-specific warning settings are added to this symbol.
 <p>

 - <b>ALIB_COMPILER_OPTIONS</b><br>
   Will contain parameters to be passed to the compiler when linking \alib.
-  This variable can for example be used as a parameter to \e CMake function
+  This variable can, for example, be used as a parameter to \e CMake function
   \c target_compile_options().
 <p>

 - <b>ALIB_LINKER_OPTIONS</b><br>
   Will contain parameters to be passed to the linker when linking \alib.
-  This variable can for example be used as a parameter to \e CMake function
+  This variable can, for example, be used as a parameter to \e CMake function
   \c set_target_properties().
 <p>

 - <b>ALIB_EXTERNAL_LIBS</b><br>
   Will contain a list of external libraries needed to build \alib.
-  This variable can for example be used as a parameter to \e CMake function
+  This variable can, for example, be used as a parameter to \e CMake function
   \c target_link_libraries().

 In addition, the following non-cached variable is an input variable which may be set before